opentelekomcloud-docs/elastic-cloud-server/umn/source/getting_started/initializing_evs_data_disks/initializing_a_windows_data_disk_windows_server_2008.rst

    .. note::

-      If the disk is offline, you need to online the disk before initializing it.
+      If the disk is offline, you need to bring it online before initializing it.

 #.
 After making the disk online, the disk status changes from **Offline** to **Not Initialized**.
 Right-click the disk status and choose **Initialize Disk** from the shortcut menu, as shown in :ref:`Figure 3 <en-us_topic_0085634796__en-us_topic_0044524740_fig409808111224>`.